jlangch/venice/doc/readme/functions.md

 The `fn` special form creates a "closure".
 It "closes over" the surrounding lexical scope and captures their values beyond the lexical scope.

-A function that returns function i.e. higher order functions are nice examples of a closure.
+A function that returns a function i.e. higher order functions are nice examples of a closure.

 ```clojure